bediger4000/station/README.md

 The Python code found and read the device file, but didn't get the expected output.
 That was followed by the device file disappearing for a while.
+I didn't reboot, power-cycle, or unplug and reseat the DS18B20 in the time interval shown above.
+I have no idea what's going on, that's contrary to my experience with other electronic devices.

 I have no idea if this is common to DS18B20 probes, or if this particular "Kookye" box was just full of crap implemenations,